GOLDIE’S X GLEEBOOKS

 Book Your Tickets NOW!

-Complete the form below to book your tickets.
+Complete the form below to request your tickets.

 PLEASE NOTE: Your booking is not confirmed until you receive a confirmation phone call from our team and full payment is processed.
 All ticket sales are final and non-refundable.
 If you can’t attend, you may transfer your ticket to someone else.